Percent of adults who currently use e-cigarettes some days or every day

 Measure Overview

-E-cigarette use has increased considerably in recent years, particularly among young adults.
-Seen as a safe alternative to traditional tobacco cigarettes, e-cigarettes allow users to inhale nicotine in the form of vapor rather than smoke and therefore are sometimes referred to as “vapes” or “vape pens.”
-The long-term health effects of e-cigarettes are not yet fully understood given their recent invention in 2003.
-However, there are several known health and safety risks associated with e-cigarette use, such as nicotine poisoning, lung injury, and bodily harm from battery fires and explosions.
-Since e-cigarettes are a relatively new product, it is important to monitor e-cigarette use as a way to improve our understanding of both immediate and long-term health risks associated with vaping.
+Long-term health effects of vaping e-cigarettes are not yet fully understood given their recent invention in 2003.
+However, there are several known health and safety risks associated with e-cigarette use, such as nicotine addiction, nicotine poisoning, lung injury, and bodily harm from battery fires and explosions.
+Since e-cigarettes are a relatively new product, it is important to monitor their use to improve our understanding of both immediate and long-term health risks associated with vaping.

 Generate customized graphics using this data by selecting one of the options below.